mrmelhay/Telegram/README.md

-## TelegramUz messenger for Android
+## TelegramUz messenger for Android an UNOFFICIAL client for Telegram

 This is an UNOFFICIAL app that uses [Telegram's API](https://core.telegram.org/api)